pratik12350/rest-api-template/README.md

 > Website support with [EJS](https://ejs.co/)

-> Premade List Home page with list of all endpoints (Dynamic)
+> Premade small Home page with list of all endpoints (Dynamic)

 > Security with [helmet](https://npmjs.com/package/helmet)